numpy/numpy/doc/neps/nep-0041-improved-dtype-support.rst

 --------

 Datatypes in NumPy describe how to interpret each element in arrays.
 For the most part, NumPy provides the usual numerical types, as well as additional string and some datetime capabilities.
 The growing Python community, however, has need for more more diverse datatypes.
 Examples are datatypes with unit information attached (such as meters) or categorical datatypes (fixed set of possible values).
 However, the current NumPy datatype API is too limited to allow the creation of these.
-This NEP is the first step to enable such growth, it will lead to a simpler developement of new datatypes with the aim that in the future datatypes can be defined in Python instead of C.
+This NEP is the first step to enable such growth, it will lead to a simpler development of new datatypes with the aim that in the future datatypes can be defined in Python instead of C.
 By refactoring our datatype API and improving its maintainability, future development will become possible, not only for external user datatypes, but also within NumPy.

-The need for a large refactor arises for multiple reasons.
+The need for a larger refactor arises for multiple reasons.
-One of the main issues is the definition of typical functions (such as addition, multiplication, …) for "flexible" datatypes.
+One of the main issues is the definition of typical functions (such as addition, multiplication, …) for parametric datatypes.
-To operate on flexible datatypes these functions need additional steps.
+To operate on parametric datatypes these functions need additional steps.
 For example when adding two strings of length four, the result is a string of length 8, which is different from the input.
-Similarly, a datatype which has as a physical unit, must calculate the new unit information, dividing a distance by a time, results in a speed.
+Similarly, a datatype which has as a physical unit, must calculate the new unit information: dividing a distance by a time results in a speed.
-A related major issue is that the current casting rules – the conversion between different datatypes – is too limited for such flexible datatypes implemented outside of NumPy.
+A related major issue is that the current casting rules – the conversion between different datatypes – cannot describe casting for such parametric datatypes implemented outside of NumPy.

-NumPy currently has strings and datetimes as flexible datatypes.
+NumPy currently has strings and datetimes as parametric datatypes.
 These, more than the other datatypes, require special code paths in otherwise generic code.
 For user defined datatypes, this is not accessible, but also within NumPy it means an increased complexity since the concerns of different datatypes are not well separated.
-This burden is exacerbated by the exposure of internal structures, limiting even the development within NumPy, such as the addition of new sorting methods.
+This burden is exacerbated by the exposure of internal structures, limiting even the development within NumPy such as the addition of new sorting methods.

 Thus, there are many factors which limit the creation of new user defined
 datatypes:

-* Creating casting rules for flexible user types is either impossible or so complex that it has never been attempted.
+* Creating casting rules for parametric user types is either impossible or so complex that it has never been attempted.
-* Type promotion, e.g. the operation deciding that adding float and integer values should return a float value, is very valuable for datatypes defined within NumPy, but is limited in scope for user defined datatypes.
+* Type promotion, e.g. the operation deciding that adding float and integer values should return a float value, is very valuable for datatypes defined within NumPy, but is limited in scope for user defined and especially parametric datatypes.
-* There is a general issue that most operations where multiple datatypes may interact, are written in a monolithic manner.
-This works well for the simple numerical types, but does not extend well, even for current strings and datetimes.
+* There is a general issue that much of the logic is written in single functions instead of being split as methods on the datatype itself.
-* In the current design, a unit datatype cannot have a ``.to_si()`` method to easily find the datatype which would represent the same values in SI units.
+* Int the current design datatypes cannot have methods that do not generalize to other datatypes.
+For example a unit datatype cannot have a ``.to_si()`` method to easily find the datatype which would represent the same values in SI units.

 The large need to solve these issues is apparent for example in the fact that